jopadan/missionpack2/README.md

 # missionpack2 - Quake 3 Ultimate Arena
  Merged code from Kr3m's missionpack plus features together with my additional things like Arena/Team Arena gamemodes, green armor and HMG from QL

+## Instructions
+Currently, there are no release packages available, however, the build system included should be completely portable provided that you are on Windows (with Powershell for final pk3 zipping command).
+- Download the repository in zip file
+- Make a gamedir folder in the root of your Quake 3/ioquake3 install called `missionpack2`
+- Extract the *contents* of the repository folder into `missionpack2`
+- Navigate to `missionpack2\src`
+- Run `make.bat` -- this will compile all 3 QVM modules with DMISSIONPACK and DMISSIONPACK2, copy assets and package it all into one pretty pk3 file ready to go
+- Use the `missionpack2.bat` file in its place to run **for ioquake3 x86_64 only**. `start quake3.exe +set fs_game missionpack2` or `start ioquake3.x86_64.exe +set fs_game missionpack2` or `start ioquake3.x86.exe +set fs_game missionpack2` will work depending on which client you use.
+You get the idea.

 ## To do
 - Finish coding Arena/Team Arena gametype logic
 - Proper HMG fire rate (I can't easily find the nextFire code like in Q2)